This is a game submission from Andrew Innes, an English teacher in Himeji, Japan and it’s called Whiteboard Battleship.

 5. Now each team chooses 3 squares in their grid and draws a spider or something in each.

-6. The aim of the game is the correctly guess where those 3 spiders are.
+6. The aim of the game is to correctly guess where those 3 spiders are.

 8. They use the mini-grid to keep track of where they have already guessed.